 Active military and veteran students

-Johns Hopkins Carey Business School is committed to providing a premier business education to our nation’s military during and after service.
+Johns Hopkins is proud to support our nation’s military by providing a premier business education during and after service.

 At Carey, we deeply appreciate the sacrifices made by members of the armed forces.
-And we are proud to provide special support services for former and active military members seeking a premier business education.
+We proudly provide special support for former and active military members seeking to transition to business school.

-The veterans support team brings together resources for students who are active duty service members, veterans, reservists, guard members, and family members who intend to use their Veterans Affairs benefits.
-This includes not only benefits advising, but also helping to cultivate a college culture that is inclusive and welcoming to service members.
+The veterans support team at Carey brings together resources for students who are active-duty service members, veterans, reservists, guard members, and family members who intend to use Veterans Affairs education benefits.

 Carey student veteran network

-The Carey Student Veteran Network is a student-led group that provides military and veteran students at Carey opportunities for networking, career development, transitional assistance, adventure trips, and service opportunities.
-The student veteran network collaborates with various community and educational organizations in Baltimore and the Washington, D.C., area including FourBlock, 6th Branch, the Mission Continues, and Team River Runner.
+Student Veterans of America is a student-led organization that provides military and veteran students the opportunity for networking, career development, transitional assistance, adventure trips, and service opportunities.
+The student veteran network collaborates with various community and educational organizations in Baltimore and the Washington, D.C. area including FourBlock, 6th Branch, the Mission Continues, and Team River Runner.

 Veteran alumni